 Diabetes in humans used to be a recipe for misery.
 Not only do you have a significant health problem, you can no longer eat a lot of your favourite foods.
 Seemingly anything that tastes good – especially anything containing sugar – went straight off the menu.
 Then a genius came along and invented variations of your favourite snacks designed for diabetics, and the world was happy and bright again.
 They’ve also done the same for cats!

 Diabetes in cats can be a serious, and life shortening, condition.
 It has to be treated with care, and the introduction of a properly balanced specialist diet is a must.
 But it doesn’t mean their diet can’t still be fun, and it doesn’t mean they have to go without.
-Read our guide to the best food for diabetic cats.
-You might be surprised by what’s out there!
+Scientific thinking on managing feline diabetes has been revised yet again in 2018, and we’ve familiarised ourselves with the advice.
+Read our guide to the best diabetic cat food.
+You might be surprised by what’s out there.
+You can even still stock treats for diabetic cats!

 Supplements and specialist diets work hand in hand.
 If you’re not sure what a supplement is, consider your own daily routine.
 Do you take a vitamin tablet?
 How about a cod liver oil tablet?
 Do you have probiotic yogurt in the fridge?
 All of these things are supplements.
 You take them because they bring you some kind of benefit.
 You’re probably looking to develop or maintain bone or muscle strength.
 You might want better digestive health.
 Most of us want to look or feel younger and fitter, and the right supplements help.

 Cats can benefit from supplements just like we can.
 They’re provided for largely the same reasons!
 You can use cat supplements to help your cat retain its mobility.
 There are supplements out there designed to help your pet maintain its glossy coat.
 Anything you take a specialist diet supplement for, your cat can do, too!
-Click on our cat supplements guide and find out everything you could ever want to know.
+Click on our cat supplements guide and find out everything you could ever want to know about cat vitamins.

 Did We Miss Anything?